-- Erik Jones et al, eds., Developments in European politics 2 (Palgrave, 2011), chapters by Paul Webb (on political parties), Erik Jones (on the effects of globalisation), Bob Hancké (on transformation to varieties of European capitalism), Elisabetta Gualmini and Martin Rhodes (on welfare states), and Joppke (on immigration policy). - Cas Mudde, "The populist zeitgeist," Government and Opposition 39, 4 (2004): 542-563. - Hanspeter Kriesi, "The populist challenge," West European Politics 37, 4 (2014): 361-378. - Cas Mudde, "Three decades of populist radical right parties in Western Europe: so what?," European Journal of Political Research 52, 1 (2013): 1-19. - Peter Mair, Ruling the void: the hollowing-out of Western democracy (Verso, 2013), chapter 3. - Barry Eichengreen, The European economy since 1945: coordinated capitalism and beyond (Princeton University Press, 2008), chapters 8-13. - Vivien A. Schmidt, The futures of European capitalism (Oxford University Press, 2002), esp. chapters 3 and 4. - Virginie Guiraudon, "Economic crisis and institutional resilience: the political economy of migrant incorporation," West European Politics 37, 6 (2014): 1297-1313.
+- Cas Mudde, "Three decades of populist radical right parties in Western Europe: so what?," European Journal of Political Research 52, 1 (2013): 1-19. - Ayhan Kaya, "The use of the past by the Alternative for Germany and the Front National: heritage populism, Ostalgia and Jeanne D'Arc," Journal of Contemporary European Studies 31, 2 (2023): 318-331. - Erik Jones et al, eds., Developments in European politics 2 (Palgrave, 2011), chapters by Paul Webb (on political parties), Erik Jones (on the effects of globalisation), Bob Hancké (on transformation to varieties of European capitalism), Elisabetta Gualmini and Martin Rhodes (on welfare states), and Joppke (on immigration policy). - Peter Mair, Ruling the void: the hollowing-out of Western democracy (Verso, 2013), chapter 3. - Barry Eichengreen, The European economy since 1945: coordinated capitalism and beyond (Princeton University Press, 2008), chapters 8-13. - Virginie Guiraudon, "Economic crisis and institutional resilience: the political economy of migrant incorporation," West European Politics 37, 6 (2014): 1297-1313.